-- Records and discussions indicate that self-assessment at AIC is well embedded and has been practised for several years.
-Processes to critically analyse contributing factors to student outcomes and other quality improvements are mostly well developed and effective. - AIC has established a highly reflective organisational culture which encourages staff, students, graduates and other stakeholders to put forward ideas for improvement.
-This information is then systematically used to make organisational improvements as well as inform course structure, content and delivery, which ultimately results in improved outcomes for students. - All staff are involved in reviewing the purpose and direction of the organisation and how well it is meeting stakeholders' needs.
-Staff members are well supported by management and have plenty of opportunities for reflection on their role, which ultimately benefits students through improved teaching techniques and student support. - AIC identifies the learning needs of its industries and communities, and addresses those needs well through responsive customer service, effective teaching techniques and appropriate student support. - Student achievement on every course is scrutinised for each individual's performance; AIC has a strong focus on individual student achievement.
-For instance, AIC is able to identify the characteristics of students who are not achieving the qualifications, while identifying ways to bring about improvement to achievement rates for these students in this demographic in the future. - However, college staff had difficulty in providing timely and succinct numerical and trend data for student achievement across the organisation and/or qualifications overall, and seem to rely predominantly on the TEC's educational performance indicator data as the means of measuring their own success.
+- Records and discussions indicate that self-assessment at Alphacrucis Ltd is well embedded and has been practised for several years.
+Processes to critically analyse contributing factors to student outcomes and other quality improvements are mostly well developed and effective. - Alphacrucis Ltd has established a highly reflective organisational culture which encourages staff, students, graduates and other stakeholders to put forward ideas for improvement.
+This information is then systematically used to make organisational improvements as well as to inform course structure, content and delivery which ultimately results in improved outcomes for students. - All staff are involved in reviewing the purpose and direction of the organisation and how well it is meeting stakeholders' needs.
+Staff members are well supported by management and have plenty of opportunities for reflection on their role, which ultimately benefits students through improved teaching techniques and student support. - Alphacrucis Ltd identifies the learning needs of its industries and communities and addresses these needs well through responsive customer service, effective teaching techniques, and appropriate student support. - Student achievement on every course is scrutinised for each individual's performance and Alphacrucis Ltd has a strong focus on individual student achievement.
+For instance, Alphacrucis Ltd is able to identify the characteristics of students who are not achieving the qualifications, while identifying ways to bring about improvement to achievement rates for these students in this demographic in the future. - However, staff had difficulty in providing timely and succinct numerical and trend data for student achievement across the organisation and/or qualifications overall and seem to rely predominantly on the TEC's educational performance indicator data to measure success.
+Where TEC data is not available, the staff tend to focus on the components of student achievement with the assumption that success will occur as a result.
 A greater emphasis on wider organisational achievement data will help the organisation to recognise and act on overall organisational performance.